scottyviscosity/the-harsh-north/roleplaying-system.md

 ## Misc
 **Initiative (p.151):** `Initiative = d20 + REF + DEX + feats + bonuses`

+**Multiple Opponents (p.181):** If several characters attack using melee weapons on a single enemy in the same round, each of the attackers after the first to attack gains a `cumulative +1 circumstance bonus on his attack rolls`.
+These bonuses only ever apply to melee attacks.
+- These are in addition to the normal flanking rules
+- Class features or feats that make characters immune to being flanked do not affect the bonus

+**Terror of the Unknown (p.313):** When encountering a monstrous foe for the first time, a hero must make a `Will save (DC 10 + 1/2 Creature Hit Die)`.
+- Level 3+ characters will be frightened for 3d6 rounds.
+A frightened character takes a -2 penalty on attack rolls, saving throws, skill checks and ability checks.
+He fl ees from the source of his fear as quickly as he can.
+- Lower level characters will fall unconscious for 2d6 minutes.

 ## Defense
 Every character must decide in combat whether to defend by Dodging or Parrying.
 Most characters will have a preferred method of defence and it is often easiest to assume that said preferred method is in use each round unless the Player specifies otherwise.